webui-dev/website/server/docs/2.4/README.md

 ---
 ### Run JavaScript From Backend

 You can run JavaScript on any window to read values, update the view, or anything else.
-In addition, you can check if the script execution has errors, as well as reading the received data.
+Additionally, you can check if the script execution has errors, as well as reading the received data.

 <!-- tabs:start -->
 <!-- ---------- -->